d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally choose to set the **includelogs** flag.
 Doing so will include logs in the data retrieval process.

+<aside class="notice">Use this option to limit long login times.</aside>

 - **--selector=SELECTOR**

-Optionally include the selector flag to select a type to run the current command on.
+Optionally including the **selector** flag allows you to select a type to run while running the current command.
 Use this flag when you wish to select a type without entering another command, or if you wish to work with a type that is different from the one you currently have selected.

 - **--filter [FILTER_ATTRIBUTE=FILTER_VALUE]**